0glabs/0g-serving-user-broker/README.md

 /**
  * Adds a new account to the contract.
  *
- * This function performs the following steps:
- * 1. Creates and stores a key pair for the given provider address.
- * 2. Adds the account to the contract using the provider address, the generated public pair, and the specified balance.
- *
  * @param providerAddress - The address of the provider for whom the account is being created.
  * @param balance - The initial balance to be assigned to the new account.
  *
  * @throws  An error if the account creation fails.
- *
- * @remarks
- * When creating an account, a key pair is also created to sign the request.
  */
 await broker.addAccount(providerAddress, balance)
 ```